tim50687/rock_paper_scissors/README.md

 # Rock_Paper_Scissors
 This project is a decentralized betting Rock, Paper and scissors game.
-Players are able to bet ethereum on their choices and receive the prize without any trusted central intermediary.
+Players are able to bet ethereum on their choices and receive the prize based on game result without any trusted central intermediary.

 ## Remix IDE
 Remix IDE is an open source web and desktop application.
 It fosters a fast development cycle and has a rich set of plugins with intuitive GUIs.
 Remix is used for the entire journey of contract development with Solidity language as well as a playground for learning and teaching Ethereum.